pgum/pgum.github.io/_slides/empirism-and-experiment.md

     * defining plan - scope, DoD and timebox -
     * analyze results: not only bussiness, also method and KPIs involved
     * if you don't measure it its not important for you

 ---
--->

-# Rational decision making process

-## What does it mean to act rational

-Note:

----